-- For the importation of meat, viscera or offals from beef, goats, horses, sheep, pigs, deer and poultry, they shall be packaged from the point of origin, exclusively using boxes or combos; - Carcasses will only be accepted if they are identified with the stamp from the establishment approving beef, goats, horses, sheep, pigs and deer; - On one side of the box or combo, the information indicated below shall be printed, or on a label, as indicated below.
+- For the importation of meat, viscera or offal from beef, goats, horses, sheep, pigs, deer and poultry, they shall be packaged from the point of origin, exclusively using boxes or combos; - Carcasses will only be accepted if they are identified with the stamp from the establishment approving beef, goats, horses, sheep, pigs and deer; - On one side of the box or combo, the information indicated below shall be printed, or on a label, as indicated below.
 In the case of labels, they shall be placed in such a way that displays the identification completely, if possible as referred to in the HRZs: - The original label of the plant with the generic name of the product, net weight in kilograms, establishment name and number, as well as the packaging date.
-All this information shall be in the language of the country of origin; - A label in Spanish with the information regarding the country of origin, the establishment's name, number and address, name of product and the legend "keep under refrigeration" or "keep frozen", must be included; - For boxes and combos, the stamp of inspected by the corresponding health authority from the country of origin, as well as the corresponding batch number should be displayed and visible; Refrigerated products under NOM-034, should also include the following statements as required "Keep Refrigerated" and "This Product Must be Consumed Well Cooked" and the expiration date indicating day and month;
+All this information shall be in the language of the country of origin; - A label in Spanish with the information regarding the country of origin, the establishment's name, number and address, name of product and the legend "keep under refrigeration" or "keep frozen", must be included; - For boxes and combos, the stamp of inspected by the corresponding health authority from the country of origin, as well as the corresponding batch number should be displayed and visible; Refrigerated/frozen products under NOM-194, should also include the following statements as required "Keep Refrigerated" or "Keep Frozen" and "Once Unfrozen Do Not Freeze Again", "This Product Must be Consumed Well Cooked" and the expiration date indicating day and month.